Japanese tree frog: Cold resistance

-H. japonica demonstrates the remarkable ability to withstand extremely cold temperatures.
-H. japonica is able to survive temperatures as low as -35 °C. The majority of H. japonica individuals in a population from the Amur River were shown to withstand multiple rounds of exposure to -30 °C. These H. japonica were shown to survive at -30 °C for up to 120 days.
+Japanese tree frogs demonstrates the remarkable ability to withstand extremely cold temperatures.
+It is able to survive temperatures as low as −35 °C. The majority of individuals in a population from the Amur River were shown to withstand multiple rounds of exposure to −30 °C. These specimens were shown to survive at −30 °C for up to 120 days.
 Other frog species, at such temperatures, will accumulate ice, a phenomenon that proves lethal.
-This accumulation of ice was not observed in H. japonica.
+This accumulation of ice was not observed in this species.

-During the exposure to cold, H. japonica seems to produce glycerol.
+During the exposure to cold, Japanese tree frogs seems to produce glycerol.
 This production of glycerol increases as temperature decreases.
-It is thought that this glycerol production plays a role in the cold-resistance of H. japonica.
-However, other frog species have similar glycerol production, but do not have cold resistance to the extent of H. japonica.
-Thus, the biochemical mechanism for the cold resistance of H. japonica is yet to be fully determined.
+It is thought that this glycerol production plays a role in the cold-resistance of this species.
+However, other frog species have similar glycerol production, but do not have cold resistance to the extent of this frog.
+Thus, the biochemical mechanism for the cold resistance of Japanese tree frogs is yet to be fully determined.

 Bone mineral density

-H. japonica have also been studied in order to determine the predictive ability of bone mineral density on the physiological well-being of frogs.
+Japanese tree frogs have also been studied in order to determine the predictive ability of bone mineral density on the physiological well-being of frogs.
 Frogs with observed bone fractures on CT scan did not have significantly different bone mineral densities in comparison to healthy frogs.
 Thus, these frogs were unlikely to suffer from bone mineral diseases, and their fractures are more likely attributed to trauma-related injury.

-Bone mineral density was strongly correlated to snout-vent length in H. japonica.
+Bone mineral density was strongly correlated to snout-vent length in this species.
 Bone mineral density was not observed to be significantly different between males and females.
-This lack of difference can be attributed to the similar eating habits of both male and female H. japonica.
-H. japonica were observed to have fractures distributed similarly in both their forelimbs and hindlimbs.
+This lack of difference can be attributed to the similar eating habits of both male and female.
+They were observed to have fractures distributed similarly in both their forelimbs and hindlimbs.

-Bone mineral density was able to effectively evaluate food status and physiological condition in H. japonica.
+Bone mineral density was able to effectively evaluate food status and physiological condition in this species.
 This finding offers a mechanism for determination of food status for anuran populations.

 Anuran vasotocin and mesotocin receptors

-H. japonica has been used to determine the effects of anuran vasotocin (VT) and mesotocin (MT) receptors.
+Japanese tree frog has been used to determine the effects of anuran vasotocin (VT) and mesotocin (MT) receptors.
 VT, coupled to cyclic AMP, has antidiuretic effects in most amphibians.
 MT, which acts through the inositol/calcium signaling pathway induces diuretic effects in most amphibians.
-It was discovered that H. japonica contains both VT and MT receptors and that these receptors are differentially expressed in the body of the frog.
+It was discovered that this species contains both VT and MT receptors and that these receptors are differentially expressed in the body of the frog.
 VT receptors are localized to the pelvic patch of skin, whereas MT receptors are found in the fat body of the frog.
 Both MT and CT receptors are found in the brain, heart, kidney, and urinary bladder.
-This differential distribution of MT and VT receptors affects the cutaneous water absorption of H. japonica.
+This differential distribution of MT and VT receptors affects the cutaneous water absorption of the frog.